NHSDigital/communications-manager-api/docs/tests/integration/post_v1_message-batches/happy_path.md

 **Asserts**
 - Response returns a 201 status code
 - Response body matches expected result
-- Response contains correctly formatted link to new message URI
+- Response contains request ID

 ### Scenario: An API consumer creating a batch of messages with a valid content type header receives a 201 response